runabh1/underwater-trash-detection-system/README.md

    - Supported formats: MP4, AVI, MOV
    - Click "Process Video" to analyze the video
    - View results in the grid below
+   - Click "Recreate Video with Detections" to download the processed video with detection overlays

    ### Live Webcam Detection
    - Click "Start Webcam" to begin live detection